You are here

 This border provides a visual barrier to define the garden and screen the busy school next door.
 Sweeping up from the path, the established vegetation leads your eye to the Skyline beyond.

-Otherwise known as Hebe, our shrubby Veronica species are found throughout Ōtari and take many different forms from trees and shrubs to groundcovers and whipcord.
+Otherwise known as Hebe, our shrubby Veronica species are found throughout Ōtari and take many different forms - from trees and shrubs, to groundcovers and whipcord.
 They are a favourite of native insects and have co-evolved flowers to suit.

 How many different Veronica species can you spot on your visit?

-This Horoeka stand (Lancewoods) contains a small forest of Pseudopanax ferox and P. crassifolius (Horoeka) these iconic native trees have different juvenile and adult growth forms (which is known as heteroblasty).
-Here you can see juvenile, semi-mature or mature trees and their growth forms.
-One theory is that this adaptation allows the plant to avoid browsing by moa.
+This Horoeka stand (Lancewoods) contains a small forest of Pseudopanax ferox and P. crassifolius (Horoeka).
+These iconic native trees have different juvenile and adult growth forms (which is known as heteroblasty).
+Here you can see juvenile, semi-mature and mature trees.

 Wetlands are increasingly rare in Aotearoa, less than 10% now remain.
 They play a critical role in the landscape soaking up water and filtering out sediment and nutrients.
 Our Wetland Plants garden sits on heavy clay soils with a natural spring beneath that keeps the area wet throughout the year.
 Harakeke (flax or Phormium spp.) and purei (Carex secta) are the main plants, which are complemented with our forest giant kahikatea and toioi which naturally occurs in estuaries (where rivers and streams meet the sea).